SovnSkyrim/AmongSovngardesStars/README.md

 ## FAQ

 ### Ultrawide Options
 If you have an ultrawide monitor (21:9), the UI will be off.
-You just need to enable the mod "Complete Widescreen Fix for Widescreen Users", at priority 692 (right at the end of MO2)
+You just need to enable everything under the Separator "Activate this if you have a widescreen monitor" in MO2.
+[Those](http://prntscr.com/tvqeuf)

 ### Tweaking the Game Settings